-Despite Raglan's very long sinister pointbreaks to improve upon, most of New Zealand's most competitive surfers come from Gisborne.
-Even though the Gisborne surf zone is smaller and generally cleaner than the west coast, don't think it's less powerful.
+Despite Raglan’s very long left pointbreaks where you can improve, most of competitive surfers come from Gisborne.
+Even though the Gisborne surf zone is smaller and generally cleaner than the west coast, don’t think it’s less powerful.
 In addition to the high density of surfers, combined with the quality of the spots, New Zealand hides one of the sunniest and most unspoiled areas, reputed to be the surfing capital: Gisborne.

-Hick's bay cradles a beautiful long beach that needs E-NE swell to activate and is offshore with the prevailing SW wind.
+Hick’s bay has a beautiful long beach that needs E-NE swell to work and it is offshore with the prevailing SW wind.
 As the swell grows in size, the adjacent Horseshoes Bay beachbreak may reach its limit but it is possible to surf the left and right points located on both sides of the bay.

-After a series of spots we find Sponge Bay , which despite its name, is not only a spot for bodyboarders but also a mediocre beach that would not be mentioned were it not for its access to the best wave in Gisborne: Tuamotu Island .
-Here we find long lefts produced by swells from the SE with winds from the NE; the rowing to do is long but when it works well, it's worth it!
+After a series of spots we find Sponge Bay , which despite its name, is not only a spot for bodyboarders but also a great beach known for its access to the best wave in Gisborne: Tuamotu Island .
+Here we find long lefts produced by swells from the SE with winds from the NE; the row is long but when it works well, it’s worth it!
 Gizzy Pipe is another world-class quality tubing beachbreak, which is often close-out.
 Waipaoa River Bar is a long, sandy pointbreak with fun peaks.